1. Introduction

 • They are mainly used to configure build options and allow users to customize the build.

-• set(<var> <value> CACHE <type> <docstring>) Create or update a cache variable, but it will not overwrite a value that was already set by the user via -D.
+• set(<var> <value> CACHE <type> <docstring>): create/update a cache variable, but it will not overwrite a value that was already set by the user via -D.

-• set() / unset() Create or remove a normal variable that temporarily shadows the cache variable.
+• set() / unset(): create/remove a normal variable that temporarily shadows the cache variable.

 $ tree